Interview Question: "What Are Your Future Career Goals?"

 Your response to this kind of question will help recruiters and hiring managers to know you better and understand if your professional goals and expectations of the role match what they can provide.
-If things go well, this context enables them to put together a job offer that is exciting for you.
+If things go well, this context enables them to put together an exciting job offer for you.

-How to answer when asked about your future career goals
+How to answer "What are your future goals?"

 The way you answer this question may vary depending on the company and position, but there are a few things you can consider as you decide how to respond in any situation:

 An essential practice for this interview question is to assess what you want in the next five years of your career.
 You can even plan further, thinking about the next decade, too.
 This is just one of a few key questions you should ask yourself before an interview.
 Set some time aside to write down your short-term and long-term career goals.

 Robert Preston, an experienced journalist, shared this advice about discussing your career goals in an interview: